AAArena/First-Closed-Doors-Competition/developing/2-YourOwnAlgobot.md

       },
 ```

- - *description* (briefly describe your bot's strategy)
+ - *description* (briefly describe your algobot's strategy)
- - *startMode* There are three ways in which your bot can be run and only one of them should be set to _true_:
+ - *startMode* There are three ways in which your t-bot can be run and only one of them should be set to _true_:
    - _live_ means real live trading,
    - _backtest_ allows testing your strategy against historical data,
    - _competition_ means real trading within a competition